clojerl/clojerl.github.io/docs/differences-with-clojure.md

 ## Functional Programming

-Since the Erlang VM already includes native immutable data structures, Clojerl includes most of the immutable data structures as Clojure.
+Since the Erlang VM already includes native immutable data structures, Clojerl includes most of the same immutable data structures present in Clojure.
 Some of them are implemented based on other immutable data structures (e.g. sorted sets).

 ## Lisp